Jump to Recipe Print Recipe

 The muffin batter in a muffin tin ready to bake.

-Step 4: Bake at 350º F for 20-22 minutes until done.
-To test for doneness, insert a toothpick into the center of a muffin.
-If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the muffins must be baked longer.
+Step 4: Bake at 350º F for 20–22 minutes.
+To check for doneness, insert a toothpick into the center of a muffin—if it comes out clean, they’re ready.
+If you see batter or moist crumbs, bake for a few more minutes and test again.
+Note that the final baking time will vary depending on whether you use a metal, ceramic, or silicone muffin pan.

 If you need more tips, be sure to check out my Gluten Free Muffins Troubleshooting Guide.